DonWachsmalstift/Diamond/logbooks/dayshift_3/dayshift_3.md

 - H2 flowed the entire time
 - **#55419: reduction_Ni@La2O3CeO2" restarted at 11:21**
 - transformation of NiO to Ni ~ frame 45
+- 12:50: only at 500 °C
+- heat ramp adjusted for catalysis during frame 199, cooling to 350 °C with 10 K/min
+-

 ## ex-situ capillaries ##
 laid into flow cell, i.e. no ideal height positioning.
 Capillary likely not hit in middle